After three years of record overdoses in Maine, advocates remember those lost

 Dufour said her niece died last spring from an overdose.

 "She was a bright, beautiful young woman.
 She was a mother, she was unhoused, reaching out for help.
-We need more resources to help people with addiction," she added.
+We need more resources to help people with addiction," Dufour added.

-Community leaders were honored with awards for their acts of community service, and those attending who know those suffering from addiction, Narcan was available for free along with food and clothes for purchase.
+On Sunday, community leaders were honored with awards for their acts of community service, and for those attending who know of someone suffering from addiction, Narcan was available for free along with food and clothes for purchase.

 Randy Beard, with Recover 2Gether, a Maine organization for those in recovery, said he battled addiction for decades.